subodh-kasaudhan/subodh-kasaudhan/README.md

 ### Hi there 👋
-I'm Subodh, a Pre-final year undergraduate @ IIT Kanpur
+I'm Subodh, a Final year undergraduate @ IIT Kanpur